MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineLisCivicAddress.md

 ```

 ## DESCRIPTION
-Removes the specified emergency address.
+Removes the specified emergency address or addresses.

 ## EXAMPLES